Skip to content

 Tip: Download our Unified Reporting Guide for free.

-As data requirements become more complex and big data generates a terabyte-scale of info and metrics every second of the day, the requirement for more advanced reporting tools has become obvious.
+As data requirements become more complex and big data generates a terabyte-scale of info and metrics every second of the day, the requirement for more advanced marketing reporting software has become obvious.
 Making rapid and real-time decisions based on up-to-date insight provides a clear competitive advantage, which we'll explain later in the article.
 This need has caused businesses to search for more complex solutions that can make sense of the big data around them feeding into their competitive intelligence databases.

 Business intelligence questions that can be answered immediately and with all-important accuracy by reporting tools can be the difference between success and failure.
 It therefore brings little surprise that two-thirds of executives are expected to increase IT budgets in 2021.